Higher education is a wonderful thing, but the price can be very steep.

 Alice Lloyd College, another Appalachian work college, offers 10 semesters of free tuition to all students from the college’s service area, which comprises 108 counties in Central Appalachia.

 “Alice Lloyd is one of a select number of schools in the country that offer programs specifically designed to help students cut down on debt,” the college’s website states.

 However, students must participate in Alice Lloyd’s Student Work Program.

 Deep Springs College

 Deep Springs College, located in the Eastern Sierra region of California, isn’t nearly your typical college.
-There are only 24 to 30 students, it’s located on an isolated cattle ranch, and the school takes pride in its “weird” application questions.
+There are only 24 to 30 students, it’s located on an isolated cattle ranch and alfalfa farm in the high desert, and the school takes pride in its “weird” application questions.

 But, if admitted, you can’t beat the price.
 Deep Springs offers its students “a full scholarship valued at over $50,000, which includes tuition, room, and board.”